diaspd/job-calculator/README.md

 ---

-Made with ♥ by Pedro Dias. 👋 Follow me on social media!
+Made with ♥ by Pedro Dias. 👋 Follow me on social media!<br></br>

+If you can give a little star, I appreciate it 🤩